-If any students have the opportunity to attend a dance event, encourage them to report on the events to the class.
-If possible, arrange for the students to attend a dance performance or event.
+If any students have the opportunity to attend dance events, have them report on the events to the class.
+If possible, arrange for the students to attend a dance performance or event as a class.
 Discuss.
 What kind of dance event was it?
 What was the purpose of the event?

 Have students examine the role of dance in the mass media.
-Encourage them to record what they have seen in their dance journals.
-Ask the students questions: "Do you see dance frequently?
-When does it occur?
-As part of a movie?
-An advertisement?
-Why do you think dance is used in these situations?"
+Look at magazines, newspapers, television, movies, etc. Have students collect examples of dance in the mass media.
+Display.
+Have students record what they have seen in their dance journals.
+Did they find many examples of dance?
+How is dance used?
+As images in advertising?
+As a part of a movie?
+Why do the students think dance is used in these ways?
 Discuss.